dp-betalock/DJITelloDrone-YOLOv8/README.md

 ### Notes
 - The TelloCV_GitHubScript.py script features comments/annotations to help in understanding what happens at each line of code.
-- This is one of my first projects uploaded onto GitHub, and I am also learning how to use GitHub for the first time.
+- This is one of my first projects uploaded onto GitHub, and I am also learning how to use GitHub.
 It may not be perfect, but I did my best to ensure that this project functions correctly after cloning and I included a troubleshooting section near the bottom of this readme in case problems arise.

 ### Key Features
 - YOLOv8 object detection 👀